 These can be effective however, they can cause local irritation around the neck, and sometimes the chemicals do not spread well through your cat’s fur.

-Natural remedies – You may also decide to go natures way and use home remedies to treat the infection.
-Putting a of a teaspoon of yeast with a pinch of garlic in your cat’s food on a daily basis should do the treat.
+Natural remedies – You may also decide to go natures way and use home remedies to treat the infection. cancateat.com recommend putting a of a teaspoon of yeast with a pinch of garlic in your cat’s food on a daily basis which should do the trick.
+They also recommend high protein food to keep your cat healthy.
 This makes your cat less susceptible to further infection.
+For more natural remedies for fleas, check out Kitty Insight.

 Additional treatments and Medicine